BANGAUTOGLASS

 The cost of an Escalade IQ windshield replacement — including OEM-quality glass, the sensor components, and ADAS recalibration — is real and worth understanding before you proceed.
 Several factors influence the final price: the specific glass features required (HUD compatibility, rain sensor, heated zones), whether static and dynamic calibration are both needed, and what your insurance policy covers.

 If you have comprehensive coverage and haven't yet started a claim, Bang AutoGlass can assist you with the claim process.
-We don't file on your behalf, but we can help you understand what to expect and work with your insurer to make the process straightforward.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 Many comprehensive policies cover windshield replacement, and some states have specific provisions around glass coverage — your insurer can clarify what applies to your policy.

 Scheduling Service for Your Escalade IQ